 However, reception conditions are offered by OFII in a specific region where the asylum seeker is required to reside.
-Following the 2018 reform, allocation to a specific region is conducted even if the applicant is not offered an accommodation place.
-Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
+Following the 2018 reform, allocation to a specific region is conducted even if the applicant is not offered an accommodation place.371 Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
 Freedom of movement is therefore restricted to a region defined by OFII.
+In practice, these new measures are not yet applied.